 - Temple of Aaron in St. Paul.
 We issue tickets to all people who attend.
 We issue free tickets to all college students who call in advance.
 We issue free tickets to all newcomers between ages 22 and 30.
 Those who have reached the age of wisdom (30) need to contact our Executive Director Ken Agranoff ([email protected] or 651-698-8874,ext 106) to explore free tickets, service options, or purchasing tickets.
 Shanah tovah!
 You are always welcome at Temple of Aaron!
 We also have a special learning opportunity with Rabbi Jeremy Fine during services for our TAXY (Temple of Aaron Generations X and Y) group.
 Check out more at www.templeofaaron.org.

-- AISH Minnesota in St. Louis Park offers a FREE explanatory service is for anyone who has ever sat at a High Holiday Service bored stiff.
+- AISH Minnesota in St. Louis Park offers a FREE explanatory service for anyone who has ever sat at a High Holiday Service bored stiff.
 Engage your heart and your mind in understanding what this unique Jewish New Year means and its relevance in your life today!
-Go to www.aishmn.com to register.
+Go to www.aishmn.org to register.

 - Congregation Darchei Noam is a Modern Orthodox congregation in St. Louis Park.
 They welcome students and others.
 For more information and a full schedule of services and baalei tefillah, contact the shul directly.

-- Makom Shalom, a Jewish women’s sacred circle, will celebrate 2nd Day Rosh HaShanah on Tues, 9/18 from 10-12:30.
+- Makom Shalom, a Jewish women’s sacred circle, will celebrate 2nd Day Rosh HaShanah on Friday, 9/6 from 10-12:30.
 Makom Shalom embraces a myriad of Jewish practices and our goal is to encounter and embody holiness and shalom.
-Service will be led by Sharon Jaffe who received sm’icha as Kohenet from Rabbi Jill Hammer, Shoshana Jedwab and Holly Taya Shere.
+Our service will be led by Sharon Jaffe who received sm’icha as Kohenet from Rabbi Jill Hammer, Shoshana Jedwab and Holly Taya Shere.
 A kohenet is a Jewish ritual leader, keeper of sacred time and space, in the feminist traditions of our peoples.
 Chanting, dance, meditation, poetry, davenen/prayer from 10-12:30 at 5000 Girard Ave So., Mpls (Shir Tikvah).
 Eco-kosher potluck follows (vegan, vegetarian and fish welcome).
 All are welcome – bring your shofar and your friends!
 Questions?
 Call 612-860-6500 or email [email protected]